Wet Hot American Summer: Plot

-The film shows the last day of the 1981 summer camp Camp Firewood, located near Waterville, Maine, concentrating on the experiences of the camp counselors, most of whom are students aged around 16.
+The film shows the last day of the 1981 summer camp Camp Firewood, located near Waterville, Maine, concentrating on the experiences of the camp counselors, most of whom are around 16.
 The interleaved story threads meet in the evening at the camp talent show:

 Cook Gene, a Vietnam War veteran, clumsily tries to hide his various sexual fetishes.
 After being encouraged by a talking can of vegetables, he proudly admits them to the campers and counselors in front of the packed food hall, to great applause.

 Zealous drama instructors Ben and Susie organize a talent show to be held on the last evening.
-He is in love with counselor McKinley.
+Ben is in love with counselor McKinley.
 They have passionate sex and are later symbolically married by Beth in a ceremony by the lake.
-Beth forces Ben and Susie to give the last slot of their talent show to strange outsider Steve.
-He surprises everyone when during his time on stage an intense storm breaks out inside and outside the venue, created with the power of Steve's mind.
+Beth forces Ben and Susie to give the last slot of their talent show to strange outsider Steve, who surprises everyone when, during his time on stage, an intense storm breaks out inside and outside the venue, created with the power of his mind.
 He receives a wild ovation.

-Counselor Coop is secretly in love with counselor Katie, but she is dating attractive but obnoxious and inconsiderate Andy, who cheats on her, with counselor Lindsay.
+Counselor Coop is secretly in love with counselor Katie, but she is dating Andy, who is obnoxious and inconsiderate and cheats on her with Lindsay.
 Katie decides to find a girl for Coop.
 When they spend time together during the day, Katie develops feelings for him.
 Eventually they kiss, but Katie returns to Andy and tells Coop they made a mistake.

 A devastated Coop is found by Gene, who performs a rigorous training regimen with him.
 A newly buff Coop impresses Katie at the talent show and she declares her love for him.
-But when both bid farewell the next morning, she explains that she has returned to Andy again, even though she knows he is a terrible boyfriend, because he is very attractive and she is only interested in sex at the moment, leaving Coop speechless.
+But when both bid farewell the next morning, she explains that she has returned to Andy again, even though she knows he is a terrible boyfriend, because he is very attractive and she is only interested in sex.